 Time: Approximately 90 minutes.

 Riding around Otsego Lake is always fun!
-You can park at either the Marsh Ridge Resort Parking Lot, Otsego Lake State Park parking lot or Otsego County Park parking lot.
+You can park at either the Otsego Lake State Park parking lot or Otsego County Park parking lot.
 This is very enjoyable circular route around the largest lake in the County, Otsego Lake.
 It is very scenic with plenty of places to view Otsego Lake and it is also slightly hilly in some spots.
 You will have plenty of chances to stop on this route which is about 18 miles.
-If starting out at Marsh Ridge or the State Park head South on Old-27 to Mancelona Road.
+If starting out at the State Park head South on Old-27 to Mancelona Road.
 You will then turn on West Otsego Lake Drive heading north on a fairly newly paved road with nice wide shoulders.
-It is a bit hilly on this side and you will also pass Beaver Creek Resort.
+It is a bit hilly on this side and you will also pass Benjamin's Beaver Creek Resort.
 This eventually takes a big wind right and remains West Otsego Lake Drive.
 This brings you right back to Old-27 South where you will turn right and back to your starting point.

 Time: Approximately half-day.

 If you are looking for a really long relaxing ride with an opportunity to stop for a meal or something to drink and also looking to get way out of town and see some great scenery take this route!
 This route also borders the Pigeon River State Forest so wildlife abounds.
 You can start in town and head East on M-32 take a slight left onto Wilkinson Road heading East.
 After passing Treetops and at the top of a big curve stay to the right on Wilkinson Road; this winds up and down past some gorgeous farmland.
 Stay on Wilkinson for a long time until it eventually takes a hard left turn and brings you to the Sparr Road intersection.
-Turn Right on Sparr Road and go for a long way.
+Turn Right on Sparr Road and go for a long distance.
 It is very scenic!!
 You will come to an intersection of Meridian Line Road, turn right.
 This is a long beautiful uphill climb!!
 On the right you will see Heatherton Road, when you get to Heatherton Road turn right and it will bring you right into the quaint little community of Johannesburg.
 A great stop for lunch or late breakfast is either The Old Depot Restaurant or Paul’s Pub!
-When finished turn onto M-32 heading South for a short ways until you come to huge turn and you take a right onto Finnegan Road heading West, this eventually intersects at Turtle Lake Road where you stay right heading North.
+When finished turn onto M-32 heading South for a short distance until you come to huge turn and you take a right onto Finnegan Road heading West, this eventually intersects at Turtle Lake Road where you stay right heading North.
 At the corner of McCoy and M-32 take a left on McCoy road which heads West.
 It if beautifully paved with a wide shoulder and will eventually pass the beautiful and scenic Dixon Lake with a great public access site.
 Stay on McCoy to Krys Road turning right and then to M-32.
 Taking a left on m-32 you will come right back into downtown Gaylord.
 It is approximately 40-45 mile route with plenty of scenery and gorgeous farmland.

 Aspen Park Dirt Trail